 Kudzu Culture is eating the vine that ate the South!
 We’re bringing people together to harness the value of this useful plant and harvest kudzu as a way to bring the plant into ecological balance here in the southeast U.S. Through education, raw material aggregation, and innovative collective processing techniques, we’re growing a culture of use and building capacity for a kudzu-based products industry in the Southeast region.

-Kudzu Culture is the human half of the equation that keeps this plant in dynamic equilibrium in our southern ecosystems.
-We work with, learn about and share our experiences with kudzu and the great gifts it has to offer in hopes of weaving a way of being with this curious plant that places us not in opposition to our living landscapes, but at home.
+We see kudzu culture (aka ‘pueraculture’) as the human half of the equation that keeps this plant in dynamic equilibrium in our southern ecosystems.
+In working with and learning from the great gifts kudzu has to offer, we hope to weave a way of being with this – and all the creatures with which we cohabitate – that places us not in opposition to our living landscapes, but at home.

 Zev Friedman lives and works as a milpa farmer, kudzu harvester, Permaculture educator and bio-cultural seed keeper based in the Hut Hamlet Housing Co-op at Earthaven Ecovillage outside of Asheville, NC.
 After growing up in a patch of kudzu, Zev earned a B.S. in Human Ecology at UNC Asheville in 2004, started his own businesses after PDC’s and apprenticeships with Patricia Allison and Chuck Marsh, and now seeks to grow climate resilient community and multi-generational village culture through Kudzu Culture, through his consulting work and land projects, and most recently with Co-operate WNC, a regional scale Mutual Aid initiative.
 Please see www.wnc-mutual-aid.org and www.livingsystemsdesign.net for more info